APPLYING TO BEACON

 TRANSFER STUDENTS (from out-of-state, out-of-city, or NYC private schools)

-For students who want to transfer from another school to Beacon, the first step is to visit the Department of Education's Admissions Office at 333 7th Avenue, 12th Floor.
+For students who want to transfer from another school to Beacon, the first step is to visit the Department of Education's Enrollment Office at 333 7th Avenue, 12th Floor.

 Requirements for the transfer process include: